CareyLabVT/SCCData/README.md

 # CareyLabVT/SCCData
-## This repository has been tranferred to a new location:
+## This repository has been transferred to a new location:
 https://github.com/FLARE-forecast/FCRE-data